bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 Console.WriteLine($"Updated: {replaceResult.ModifiedCount}");
 ```

-A single document is matched and replaces with another document.
+A single document is matched and replaces it with another document.
 The operation itself is atomic, that is, if it is interrupted, no half document is saved.
 You can use the `FindOneAndReplace` method to get the pre-swap document.

 !!! note "Interesting"
     It is also possible to change the document ID during update (the replacement document can have a different ID).